 But what does seem to happen is just feeling more sluggish and “blah” from eating some of those less-healthy options more frequently.
 Do you guys know what I mean?

-And if you don’t have a spiralizer, don’t despair – you can still make this salad the way I’ve been doing veggie noodles for years.
+This healthy salad is very simple – all you need is an apple and cucumber for the base.
+I’ve obviously decided to spiralize them here, but if you don’t have a spiralizer, don’t despair.
+You can still make this salad the way I’ve been doing veggie noodles for years.
 Simply run a peeler over the fruit or vegetable (either the long way or in a circular pattern) to create ribbon-style noodles.

-I was inspired to create this spiralized cucumber and apple salad when I snagged some pumpkin seed oil in my NOW Foods monthly order.
+I was inspired to create this recipe when I snagged some pumpkin seed oil in my NOW Foods monthly order.
 They have an amazing selection of cooking and finishing oils – think pumpkin seed oil, avocado oil, brazil nut oil, and flavor-infused coconut oils!
 I highly recommend checking them out for your own cooking delights – or to create a fun fancy oil gift basket this holiday season for the chef in your life.

 - 1 cucumber